jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 ## Introduction

 This is my second post regarding [STARK](https://eprint.iacr.org/2018/046.pdf) (or zkSTARK).
 [The first one](https://jinb-park.github.io/2022/12/14/stark-fri-with-concrete-numbers-for-software-engineers.html) was about the FRI protocol which is central to the fast verification of STARK.
 With it, I tried to explain how FRI works through a concrete set of numbers but not how the whole STARK works.
 Here, I'm going to walk you through the intuitions behind STARK with the Fibonacci sequence example.
 By the time you finish reading this, hopefully, you might be able to chain them together (STARK and FRI) in your head.
 Of course, there have already been two great explanatory readings ([Vitalik's](https://vitalik.ca/general/2017/11/09/starks_part_1.html) and StarkWare's) that take Fibonacci as a working example.
 But, in my view, they are still somewhat superficial and lack of explanation for why it is designed that way.
 I lost my way several times when trying to grasp them and some questions were hanging over my head and never became clear.
 In this article, the explanation strategy I'm gonna take throughout this article is as follows: **(1)** introduce a problem that STARK wants to efficiently solve, **(2)** show a naive method to solve, **(3)** show what STARK does to get the method better in terms of either efficiency or security, **(4)** repeat until the method becomes identical to the actual STARK.
-Note that I will not show you the STARK protocol in entirety instead I'll focus on the intuitions to make it more efficient or secure.
-Plus, mostly my explanation consists of pseudo code or just texts instead of match equations.
+Note that I will not show you the STARK protocol in its entirety instead I'll focus on the intuitions to make it more efficient or secure.
+Also, mostly my explanation consists of pseudo code or just texts instead of match equations.

+PS: PoC codes that match this article are available at my [zero-knowledge-proof-example](https://github.com/jinb-park/zero-knowledge-proof-example) repo.
+They are written in python.

 ## A problem to solve